Filmsite Movie Review

 Another specialist: This could mean the Indian sounds reached a dead end.
 They don't mean a thing.

-Lacombe and Laughlin have already arrived at the complex and are trying to decipher the readouts of the two repeating number patterns, in addition to following up on alien encounters.
-Suddenly, Laughlin's training as a cartographer proves useful:
+Lacombe and Laughlin have already arrived at the complex and are trying to decipher the readouts of the two repeating patterns of three numbers (104, 44, 30, and 40, 36, 10), in addition to following up on alien encounters.
+Suddenly, Laughlin's training as a cartographer proves useful, and he interprets the number patterns as geographic coordinates on Earth:

 Other specialists: Surely, somebody has a map...There's a globe in the county supervisor's office.